Hero for Port Styles Explained: Ruby, Tawny, LBV, Vintage, and Others

 • you like nuttier, softer, more mellow wines

-• you want something that feels more mature without huge cost
+• you want something that has more oxidised aromas

 Start with LBV if: